9 Best Cryptocurrencies for Mining (Easy to Hard)

 Difficulty: Easy/Medium

 Ethereum Classic was created after the 2016 DAO hack — when Ethereum was split into two blockchains — Ethereum and Ethereum Classic.
-While Ethereum Classic (ETC) is significantly less popular than its counterpart, it is a relatively easy cryptocurrency to mine.
-Mining ETC can be a great way for at-home miners to get started.
+While Ethereum Classic (ETC) is significantly less popular than ETH, it is an easy cryptocurrency for at-home miners to get started with.

 8. Dogecoin (DOGE)